 I've been constantly surprised down through the years that troubleshooting techniques that seem "obvious" to me are viewed as some sort of arcane knowledge by most folks.
 And I've often been disappointed that what started as a simple problem that could have been fixed in a few minutes grew into a huge tangle that even an expert couldn't sort out quickly.
 Troubleshooting needn't be the black art it's commonly thought to be.
-It seems though just the Hippocratic guideline "do no harm" isn't enough; a more detailed step by step recipe is needed.
+It seems though that just the Hippocratic guideline "do no harm" isn't enough; a more detailed step by step recipe is needed.
 So I've broken down troubleshooting into these ten specific rules of thumb.

 The guidelines below are like guard rails on a mountain road.
 Keep them in mind to avoid plunging off a cliff:

 Having a way to quickly and clearly determine if the problem is fixed yet is very important; don't do anything else until you do this.